pylls/padding-machines-for-tor/notes/machine-from-scratch.md

 # A Padding Machine from Scratch

 This document describes the process of building a "padding machine" in tor's new circuit padding framework from scratch.
-Notes were taken as part of porting APE from basket2 to the circuit padding framework.
+Notes were taken as part of porting [Adaptive Padding Early (APE)](https://www.cs.kau.se/pulls/hot/thebasketcase-ape/) from basket2 to the circuit padding framework.
 The goal is just to document the process and provide useful pointers along the way, not create a useful machine.

 The quick and dirty plan is to:
 1. clone and compile tor
 2. use newly built tor in TB and at small (non-exit) relay we run
-3. add an empty APE machine in the framework, make it run locally in TB without crashing
+3. add a bare-bones APE padding machine
-4. add a log message during padding machine negotiation and observe it in TB and at the relay
+4. run the machine, inspect logs for activity
-5. port APE without thinking much about parameters
+5. port APE's state machine without thinking much about parameters

 ## Clone and compile tor